-I think it is only understandable that Mary sings a song with joy and excitement for indeed the Lord has done great things!
+Mary sings a song with joy and excitement for indeed the Lord has done great things!
 He did everything just as the angel told her.
 To her it was clear as crystal that God does as He promises.

-And we - do we still believe in the providence and promises of God?
+And us - do we still believe in the providence and promises of God?

 It seems as if we sometimes lose track of God's promises and the true reality of Him attending to all our needs.
 And in more than one way God often surprises us with His timely interventions.
-I mean just think of all the church activities and things that we planned for this season and how many we had to cancel because of the severity of the weather.
-God "surprised" us all and in a real way showed us who is really in control.